-A: The vast majority of Californians have access to safe drinking water.
+A: Most Californians have access to safe drinking water.
 However, there are some rural disadvantaged communities in California with water sources that have been impaired by contaminants such as nitrates and arsenic.
-In some areas these contaminants are naturally occurring, in other areas it is a result of water pollution.
+In some areas these contaminants are naturally occurring, whereas in other areas it is a result of water pollution.
 Nonetheless, for some low-income communities, treatment solutions are financially out of reach.
 This is a serious public health and social issue that must be addressed.

-A: Local public water agencies are committed to providing safe and reliable water and agree with the goal of assisting disadvantaged communities without safe drinking water but oppose the tax on drinking water for several reasons.
+A: Local public water agencies are committed to providing safe and reliable water and agree with the goal of assisting disadvantaged communities without safe drinking water but oppose state mandates for placing additional charges on drinking water bills for several reasons.

-Q: Will the taxes I pay help my community?
+Q: Will the funds I pay help my community?

 A: It’s possible, however, it is not guaranteed.
-Communities that have safe drinking water would not receive any benefit from the tax they pay.
-The money raised through the tax would go to Sacramento to a fund to be distributed by the State Water Resources Control Board to communities that do have the problem.
+Most areas of California already have access to safe drinking water and those communities would not receive any benefit from the charge.
+The money raised would go to Sacramento to a fund to be distributed by the State Water Resources Control Board to communities that are impacted by unsafe drinking water conditions.

-Q: How do California residents feel about the proposed drinking water tax?
+Q: How do California residents feel about the previously proposed drinking water tax?

-A: Tulchin Research recently conducted a statewide poll showing that 73% of likely voters oppose a new tax on drinking water, both initially and even after learning how the funds were intended to be spent.
+A: In January 2018, Tulchin Research conducted a statewide poll showing that 73% of likely voters oppose a new tax on drinking water, both initially and even after learning how the funds were intended to be spent.

 Additionally, 74% would prefer using existing funding sources rather than establishing a new tax on drinking water.

 To learn more about the poll, click HERE.

 A: On June 9, the 2019 Conference Committee approved a safe drinking water funding solution for disadvantaged communities in California that do not have access to safe drinking water.
 The solution will be enacted through the 2019-’20 Budget and related trailer bill language.